metio/terraform-provider-k8s/docs/data-sources/ec2_services_k8s_aws_transit_gateway_v1alpha1_manifest.md

 - `description` (String) A description of the transit gateway.
 - `options` (Attributes) The transit gateway options. (see [below for nested schema](#nestedatt--spec--options))
 - `tags` (Attributes List) The tags.
-The value parameter is required, but if you don't want the tag to have a value, specify the parameter with no value, and we set the value to an empty string. (see [below for nested schema](#nestedatt--spec--tags))
+The value parameter is required, but if you don't want the tagto have a value, specify the parameter with no value, and we set the valueto an empty string. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--options"></a>
 ### Nested Schema for `spec.options`